eddelbuettel/pkg-fonts-libertinus/README.md

 Debian does things; some discussion (for a different font) is at [this bug report](https://bugs.debian.org/cgi-bin/bugreport.cgi?bug=736681).

+Updated versions are available at [Libertinus](https://github.com/libertinus-fonts/libertinus/) but have not been packaged here since the initial build.

 ### See Also

 My similar repositories for creating packages for